From Contractor Gantt Charts to an Integrated Master Schedule

 • L1–L2: Strategic view for boards and executives

-• L3: Program control level (baseline, key interfaces, change control)
+• L3: Project control level (baseline, key interfaces, change control)

 • L4/5: Contractor detail, held by delivery teams